a-aminem-m/Blogicum/README.md

+## Acknowledgements

+This project was developed during the "Python Developer" training program at [Yandex.Praktikum](https://praktikum.yandex.com/), as a part of the learning curriculum.

 # Blogicum

 Blogiсum is a social network designed for publishing personal diaries.
 Users can create their own pages and share posts categorized into topics such as **travel**, **culinary**, or **python development**.
 Additionally, users can optionally associate a location with each post, enhancing the overall user experience.